COVID-19 omicron variant found in Colorado - NewsBreak

 COVID-19 omicron variant found in Colorado

-- Events: What’s happening around New Mexico December 3 – December 9

-- KRQE En Español: KRQE En Español: Jueves 2 de Dicembre 2021

 The variant was discovered in a woman from Arapahoe County who had recently traveled to multiple countries in southern Africa for tourism.
-CDPHE says the woman was fully vaccinated but had not yet received her booster.Omicron confirmed in man who attended NYC anime convention
+CDPHE says the woman was fully vaccinated but had not yet received her booster .How bad is omicron?
+Here’s what a South African doctor says

 The woman was not symptomatic when she returned home to Colorado and arrived at Denver International Airport.
 She developed symptoms about a day later and tested positive that day.